 Address: 2 Rue Louis Boilly | Hours: Tues – Sun, 10 am – 6 pm, late nights on Thursdays until 9 pm (closed Mondays).

 6. Rodin Museum

-Then there is the Mansion which is the main structure which is named Hôtel Biron.
-The name was due to the structure being sold to a very wealthy individual by the name Louis-Antoine de Gontaut-Biron.
+Then there is the main structure, a mansion named Hôtel Biron.
+The name comes from a very wealthy previous owner by the name Louis-Antoine de Gontaut-Biron.
 Hence, Hôtel Biron.